harshangrjn/QuantumCircuitOpt.jl/docs/src/quickguide.md

 set of `elementary_gates` accordingly in the above sample code.
 For more such 2-qubit and 3-qubit gate decompositions, with and without the universal unitary in the elementary gates, refer to "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples)" folder.

 !!! warning
-    Note that [QuantumCircuitOpt.jl](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input gates, target gate and the total depth of the decomposition.
-Hence, unlike local optimization methods in the literature, the run times for larger number of qubits and depths can be prohibitively slow since these problems are NP-hard.
+    Note that [QuantumCircuitOpt.jl](https://github.com/harshangrjn/QuantumCircuitOpt.jl) tries to find the global minima of a specified objective function for a given set of input one- and two-qubit gates, target gate and the total depth of the decomposition.
+This combinatiorial optimization problem is known to be NP-hard to compute.
+Hence, unlike local optimization methods, such as machine learning, in the literature, the run times for larger number of qubits and depths can be prohibitively slow.

 # Extracting results
 The run commands (for example, `run_QCModel`) in QuantumCircuitOpt return detailed results in the form of a dictionary.
 This dictionary can be saved for further processing as follows,